hpc-carpentry/tuning_lammps/_episodes/05-accelerating-lammps.md

 The primary aim for this following exercise is:

-* To get a primary understanding of the various commandline arguments that can control how a job is distributed among cpus/gpus, how to control cpu/gpu communications, etc. etc.
+* To get a primary understanding of the various command line arguments that can control how a job is distributed among cpus/gpus, how to control cpu/gpu communications, etc.
 * To get an initial idea on how to play with different run-time parameters to get an optimum performance.
 * Finally, one can also make a fair comparison of performance between a *regular* LAMMPS run, the